samlaubscher/Bristol-Blackbook/README.md

 ### 1.1 Overview

-Bristol Blackbook was built off the idea of creating a database to document the urban artform of graffiti found on the streets of Bristol city.
+Bristol Blackbook was built from the idea of creating a database for documenting the urban artform graffiti, found on the streets of Bristol city.
 Often most artists upload these images to Instagram under private accounts, restricted for anonymity.
 This means most people cannot see them, so I wanted to create a website that maintained this idea of user privacy and was not associated with any social media platforms.
 This allows users to anonymously view and contribute to the content.
+I chose the name Bristol Blackbook as the blackbook is famously where graffiti writers practice their work, and often they collect the tags and works of other graffiti writers in these books when they meet others.
+For a graffiti writer, blackbooks are a good way of personally archiving a section of their history in graffiti, they capture the artists works permanently, their progression, and they often hold the memory of all artists that have contributed to the book.

 ### 1.2 Project Goals